 Dorothy Batten is Director of Landmark Communications, Inc., a company which operates the Weather Channel and other media and information businesses.
 Dorothy is also the founder of iThrive Games.
 She received a BA in economics and an MBA at the Darden Graduate School of Business Administration.
 She is actively involved at the University of Virginia’s Batten Institute and at the Jefferson Scholars Foundation, and is currently co-Chair of the Arts Council.
 Her goal is to encourage future leaders through education and the media to find positive, innovative and responsible solutions to the planet’s environmental challenges.

 Thomas Lovejoy, conservation biologist, made the fate of tropical forests a public issue.
 In 1980, he coined the term “biological diversity” and drew up the first projections of global extinction rates for the Global 2000 Report to the President.
-Dr. Lovejoy is currently the Biodiversity Chair at The H. John Heinz III Center for Science, Economics and the Environment.
+Dr. Lovejoy is currently a professor of Environmental Science and Policy at George Mason University.
 From 2002 to 2008 he served as President of the Heinz Center.
 Before moving to The Heinz Center, he was the World Bank’s Chief Biodiversity Advisor, Lead Specialist for Environment for Latin America and the Caribbean and Senior Advisor to the President of the United Nations Foundation.
 Dr. Lovejoy has been Assistant Secretary and Counselor to the Secretary at the Smithsonian Institution, Science Advisor to the Secretary of the Interior, and Executive Vice President of the World Wildlife Fund–U.S. He developed the idea for the Minimum Critical Size of Ecosystems project (a joint project between the Smithsonian and Brazil's INPA), originated the concept of debt-for-nature swaps, and is the founder of the public television series Nature.
 In 2001 he was awarded the Tyler Prize for Environmental Achievement.
 He received his BS and PhD (biology) degrees from Yale University.